WebSDK Usage

 Custom Events

 The parameter for this method must be an object that has at least 1 key value pair where one of the property’s keys is eventName and whose value is the event name as a string.
+Custom event names should follow the SDK camelCase naming conventions unless otherwise specified.

 An example: